Randall Cunningham II

-Randall Wade Cunningham II (born January 4, 1996) is a former American high jumper.
+Randall Wade Cunningham II (born January 4, 1996) is an American former high jumper.
 He competed collegiately for the USC Trojans Men's track & field team.
 A dual-sport athlete, he also played quarterback at Bishop Gorman High School.
 He is a five-time Nevada Interscholastic Activities Association (NIAA) state champion (three times in track and twice in football).
-He is a 3-time NCAA Track Champion, and 5-time NCAA All-American, U.S. Junior National Champion, and Pan American Junior Athletics Championships Champion.
+He is a 2-time NCAA Track Champion, and 4-time NCAA All-American, U.S. Junior National Champion, and Pan American Junior Athletics Championships Champion.

 In track, he set USA Track & Field (USATF) and Amateur Athletic Union (AAU) national 15–16-year-old boys high jump records with a heights of 2.16 m and 7 ft 2 in, respectively, as a sophomore.
 As a junior, he posted the highest jump of the year by an American high school student in Spring 2013 with a height of 7 ft 3.25 in.
 He was the 2013 Nevada Track & Field Gatorade Athlete of the Year.
 He won the NIAA state high jump championship as a freshman, as a junior and as a senior.